 What's So Great about Vinyl Records and the Great Vinyl Era?

-That's a question I get asked a lot.
+Now they are questions I get asked quite a lot.
 Another is "Why don't you put all those vinyl records onto CDs?
 Or just download the music, it's all online!"
 Online?
 Are They Kidding?
-So, I say "Why Should I?......
-I love my vinyl !
+So, I say "Why Should I?...… I love my vinyl !

-And think YOU do to, that's why you are checking out this site!
+And I think YOU do to, that's why you are checking out this site!

-Ah, do you remember saving up all your pennies, going to your fave record shop to grab LP that you have been saving to buy for months?
+Well, do you remember saving up all your pennies, going to your fave record shop to grab an LP that you have been saving to buy for months?
 Looking through the racks of albums, having a listen in the shop, then parting with the cash?
-I certainly do!

 Remember rushing home, holding said vinyl record close to your chest?
 As soon as you walked through the door, out it comes from the Record Shop Bag, the delicious smell of new vinyl, plastic sleeve clinging to the disc!

 And, what about those fold out covers?
 You do not get those with a CD, or on Spotify or any downloads do you!
-Sleeve notes with print large enough one could actually read!
+Sleeve notes with print large enough one could them!
 Exclusive to....., yes, vinyl records!

 Remember?.....
 How exciting was THAT!